b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 20
 21
 ...
+98
+99
 </pre>

 So, for every number in the first location there are 10 numbers (0-9) in the second location.
-Therefore in total we got numbers in the range 00-99, or to write it mathematically 10 * 10 different numbers (numbers_per_pos_1 * numbers_per_pos_2).
+Therefore in total we got numbers in the range 00-99, or to write it mathematically 10 * 10 different numbers (numbers per pos.
+1 * numbers per pos.
+2).

-By extension total number of possibilities for a 4-digit PIN is:
+By extension the total number of possibilities for a 4-digit PIN is:

 ```jl
 s = """